What does the diet, and possible food allergies have to do with eczema? And can I really use daily diet to minimize my child’s eczema flare-ups?

 It has been well documented that eczema suffers frequently have both simple and complex food allergies.
 It is important to note that eating certain foods does not cause eczema but may have a trigger effect in people with an existing disposition for eczema and cause an eczema flare up through consumption.
-Because everyone is so different food allergies can be especially difficult to determine and at the same time there are certain foods that help keep eczema under control.
+Because everyone is so different food allergies can be especially difficult to determine and at the same time, there are certain foods that help keep eczema under control.

-Here are six common foods that have been determined to have a definitive connection to people suffering from eczema / atopic dermatitis that are known to trigger allergic reactions and should be avoided to reduce the risk of an eczema reaction or flare-ups:
+Here are six common foods that have been determined to have a definitive connection to people suffering from eczema / atopic dermatitis that are known to trigger eczema allergic reactions and should be avoided to reduce the risk of an eczema reaction or flare-ups:

-No two people are the same and some will have varied reactions to consumption of the same type of food.
+No two people are the same and some will have varied reactions to the consumption of the same type of food.
 Here are a couple of other dietary recommendations to avoid that are likely to increase the possibility of an eczema flare-up:

-Given the medical and scientific connection to dietary consumption it makes sense to develop an eating plan and regular daily diet with these recommended foods for an individual to try and help control eczema flare-ups.
+Given the medical and scientific connection to dietary consumption, it makes sense to develop an eating plan and regular daily diet with these recommended foods for an individual to try and help control eczema flare-ups.
 Helping to control eczema through diet will, however, require the discipline to make sound choices in planning your menu, and this must be done consistently for maximum benefits.

 Here are the top recommended foods that have been shown to help control eczema:

 Foods rich in probiotics ensure the strength of the immune system.
 A reliable system can reduce allergic reactions and flare-ups.
-With benefits of a robust immune system not benefiting only those trying to use diet to control eczema, consistent intake of all foods that aid the immune system remains crucial for everyone.
+With the benefits of a robust immune system not benefiting only those trying to use diet to control eczema, consistent intake of all foods that aid the immune system remains crucial for everyone.